gaehlerm/SoftwareEngineering/README.md

 The combination of member variables with different methods leads to an implicit temporal coupling which may introduce all kind of bugs.
 Implicit logic is always hard to get control of.
 Much better is explicit logic as it reduces the potential for unintended usage of the code significantly.

-// add an example with the clutch of a car
-Example
+## Example

-// TODO, I don’t know yet exactly if/how to write this example
+// TODO, I don’t know yet exactly if/how to write this example.
+What is exactly my point?

 I would like to discuss an example.
 Many people completely misunderstand what belongs into a class.